Likhisingh/RAYA-CONSULTANCY/README.md

-students names and marks and recepits list
+Students Names and Marks and Recepits List